WCOC: Falling silent

 On November 28, 2007, the station informed the FCC that it would be going off the air on December 1, 2007, due to "financial difficulties being experienced by the licensee."
 The application noted that the station would resume broadcast operations "following a reassessment of station operations to determine a means to improve station revenues" and requested authority to stay silent pending this reassessment.
 On September 26, 2008, the station filed for an extension of this temporary stay silent authority.
 The September 2008 filing also states that negotiations were then in progress for the sale of this radio station.
 On November 19, 2008, the FCC granted the requested extension with a scheduled expiration date of May 18, 2009.

 The station resumed broadcasting on November 25, 2008, but fell silent again just days later on November 29, 2008.
 They belatedly informed the FCC in July 2009 during their request for authority to remain silent.
 The FCC granted the request on September 17, 2009, with a November 28, 2009, expiration date.
 The station reported that they resumed broadcasting on November 28, 2009, ending nearly two years of silence.
 If the station had been continuously silent for a full year, the broadcast license would have been subject to forfeiture and cancellation.

-Today
+Deletion

 After more than 20 months of regular operation, WCOC fell silent again on August 12, 2011.
 In their November 2011 request for authority to remain silent, the license holder cited "financial difficulties" as the reason for taking the station off the air.
 The FCC granted this authority on January 4, 2012, with a July 2, 2012, scheduled expiration.
 On November 3, 2014, WCOC's license was turned in to the FCC.